JamFox/quartz.jamfox.dev/content/Law Of Leaky Abstractions.md

 All non-trivial abstractions, to some degree, are leaky.

-"Learn how to do it manually first, then use the wizzy tool to save time."
+"Learn how to do it manually first, then use the wizzy tool to save time." (humanize, mechanize, automate from [[How to Live]])

 So the abstractions save us time working, but they don't save us time learning.